-Nick had adapted WHITE MURGHALS by William Dalrymple for Rainmark Films.
-He is developing a new screenplay SECOND BEST BED for Ecosse Films and DEVIL IN THE KITCHEN, based on the memoirs of Marco Pierre White, for Scott Free.
-He has commenced a new feature development for Pathe Films and also has a new screenplay commission from See Saw Films (writing with Lucinda Coxon).
-He has delivered a screenplay OUT OF RUSSIA, to Paul Webster at Shoebox Films and the BFI.
+Nick adapted WHITE MUGHALS by William Dalrymple for Rainmark Films, Ralph Fiennes attached to direct.
+He wrote SECOND BEST BED for Ecosse Films and DEVIL IN THE KITCHEN, based on the memoirs of Marco Pierre White, for Scott Free.

-Nick’s play ALL THE ANGELS, about the premiere of Handel’s Messiah in Dublin, opened at The Globe, Summer 2015 and wasrevived there in the Winter of 2016/17.
+ALL THE ANGELS, about the premiere of Handel’s Messiah in Dublin, opened at The Globe in 2015 and was revived there in the Winter of 2016/17.
 It will receive a new Irish production in Dublin and on tour in 2020.
 Nick is writing a new commission, SERVER, for The Young Vic.
 His play BIRCHGROVE, for producers Ruth Jackson and Matt Byam-Shaw is in in development.

-His original libretto BETWEEN WORLDS was produced to critical acclaim at the Barbican in 2015, by the English National Opera, in collaboration with composer Tansy Davies.
-He is working on a new project with her for the London Sinfonietta and tenor Mark Padmore.
+His original libretto BETWEEN WORLDS (ENO) was produced to critical acclaim at the Barbican in 2015, directed by Deborah Warner, in collaboration with composer Tansy Davies, with whom he also wrote CAVE (2018) for the London Sinfonietta and tenor Mark Padmore.
 His libretto EARTH SONG for composer Rachel Portman, was premiered in 2019 and broadcast on Radio 3.

 Nick adapted TO REACH THE CLOUDS by Philipe Petite, an account of his 1974 high-wire walk between the Twin Towers, for Giles Croft at Nottingham Playhouse.
 He has also written a stage adaptation of Anna Funder’s prize-winning STASILAND.
-His one-hour play for young people, SUCCESS, was commissioned by the National’s Connections project, and performed at the Olivier Theatre.
+His one-hour play for young people, SUCCESS, was commissioned by the National’s Connections project, and performed at the Olivier Theatre and around the country.

 © Copyright The Agency (London) Ltd.